 There are two important goals when designing a magazine cover; the first is to attract the potential buyer’s attention and the second is to express the content or theme of the magazine.
-Design a cover that achieves both of these goals and it will significantly increase the chances of the ultimate goal – a consumer purchase.
+Design a cover that achieves both of these goals and it will significantly increase the chances of the ultimate goal—a consumer purchase.
 Put simply, a strong magazine cover comes down to specific design techniques.

 How will your magazine cover attract the potential buyer’s attention?
 By being striking.
 Study the competition and do something different.
 Create a cover design that attracts attention for being unusual, extreme or prominent; a cover that stands out like a sore thumb on a crowded magazine rack.
 And as these striking magazine covers demonstrate, create a design concept that is closely tied to the theme of the magazine issue.

 So, let’s get on with the show—or the showdown.
 In the great magazine cover battle, here are 50 striking magazines that have delivered winning blows.

-Our first contender?
+Our first design technique?
 Little White Lies.
 The issue title takes pride of place on this cover, even more so than the masthead.
 An illustration of Natalie Portman’s face is overlayed with black-foiled type that boldly declares ‘The Black Swan Issue.’

 This issue of Blend is striking for the way the minimal layout flips the typical magazine cover.
 It centres the background and issue title and sidelines the image.